dragona/android-intro/materials/readme.md

 # Your First Android Application

 Welcome to the world of Android Development!
 This first chapter is a great starting point for learning the new concepts and moving parts involved in building an Android application.
 Do not worry if you do not fully understand everything by the end of this chapter, as we will be revisiting these ideas in greater detail as we progress through the book.

+Imagine you're a student studying geography, and you want a fun and interactive way to learn about the world's countries and cities.
+You want to test your knowledge and challenge yourself with questions that cover different topics, such as which countries share borders, what the capital cities are, and which continent a country is located in.

+You also want to track your progress and see how much you've improved over time.
+You want to be able to compete with your friends and family and compare scores to see who knows more about the world.

+That's where the Globetrotter app comes in.
+It's a fun and educational game that allows you to test your geography knowledge in a challenging and interactive way.
+With its user-friendly interface, you can easily navigate through the different questions and track your progress with each round.

+So, whether you're a student looking to improve your geography skills or simply someone who loves to explore the world, the Globetrotter app is the perfect tool for you!

-The application we will be creating is called GlobeTrotter Quiz.
-This application will test your knowledge of geography.
-The user will be prompted to press either TRUE or FALSE to answer a question displayed on the screen, and GlobeTrotter Quiz will provide instant feedback.
-Get ready to dive in and start building your first Android application!
+We will start by creating an Android app called GlobeTrotter Quiz, which will prompt the user to press either TRUE or FALSE to answer a question displayed on the screen.
+The app will then provide instant feedback.
+To begin, we need a set of questions to use.

 | Question | Answer |
 | --- | --- |